 - Platform: the Insights help us to form the campaign Platform – a clear expression of the key problem to be addressed

-IDENTITY uses a range of other proprietary tools to plan and implement campaigns:
+IDENTITY uses a range of smart, proprietary tools to plan and implement campaigns:

 - DIMPLE (Diversity in Media Planning Language and Ethnicity): holds data on 90% of the Australian population including the top 24 languages spoken in the country group in 14 categories including age, English proficiency, income, family composition and year of arrival.
 Sourced from the latest Australian Census, it stores a potential 308 million data points with data accessible at a macro level: national, state, and local government, down to specific postcode level.

-- INFLUENCE!: we have developed a list of key influencers for the top six language groups in Australia which can be used, where relevant, to support and amplify campaign messaging.
-These people have been identified because of their powerful influence within their respective communities, some are active within the community, regularly attending events and festivals, others have a high media profile, while others may have an engaged social media following.
+- INFLUENCE: we have developed a list of key influencers for the top language groups in Australia which can be used, where relevant, to support and amplify campaign messaging.
+These people have been identified because of their powerful influence within their respective communities, some are active within the community, others have a high media profile, while others may have an engaged social media following.

 - AudienceAU: Working with sister agency Cadreon, IDENTITY we can now serve banner advertising to Australians who visit overseas sites via a programmatic trading desk.
 For example, this means we can deliver your advertising to a Chinese speaker in Sydney who visits a website based in China, opening up exponentially more digital options for you to communicate with multicultural customers.

 IDENTITY is one of the largest buyer of in-language media in Australia.
-We book in-language media on behalf of UM, the NSW government master media agency and Zenith Optimedia, the NSW Government’s non-campaign agency.
 This scale allows us to offer rates up to 65% lower than card rate.